MEET THE FRONTIER STAFF

 Terri Gay, Rodeo Timer

 Terri Gay is the wife of Don Gay, 8-Time World Champion Bull Rider and General Manager of Frontier Rodeo.
 Terri considers daughter Talli her greatest reward in life.
 Terri has been a PRCA secretary/timer since 1977 (privileged to work for Neal Gay, Jim Shoulders, Cervi Brothers, and currently Frontier Rodeo Co) Terri has timed the National Finals Rodeo 3 times, as well as "The American" (Arlington, TX ) 3 times.
 Terri is also involved in assisting with publicity while at Frontier events.

 Jennifer Jeanes, Rodeo Timer and Opening Ceremonies

-Jennifer is an official rodeo time keeper and also presents the American flag during opening ceremonies at Frontier events.
+Jennifer has worked for Frontier Rodeo Co. since 2011.
+She is an official rodeo time keeper and also presents the American flag during opening ceremonies at Frontier events.
 Jennifer's husband Blue Jeanes is the bullfighter (cowboy protection during bull riding) for Frontier at all events.

 Kent Magnuson, Pilot